Orlando Car Accident Lawyer

 - Expenses for assistive devices such as wheelchairs, canes, crutches, and prosthetic limbs.

-- Spinal cord injuries: Spinal cord injuries are one of the most life-changing types of injuries to suffer, due to the limited ability of the spinal cord to heal and the high likelihood of permanent damage that involves loss of sensation and function below the site of the injury.
+- Spinal cord injuries: Spinal cord injuries are one of the most life-changing types of injuries to suffer due to the limited ability of the spinal cord to heal and the high likelihood of permanent damage that involves loss of sensation and function below the site of the injury.
 The higher up on the spine the injury occurs, the more widespread the damage will likely be, with injuries to the neck portion of the spine—known as the cervical region—often resulting in tetraplegia, which is paralysis of the arms, hands, shoulders, diaphragm, torso, hips, legs, and feet.
+When a car accident victim suffers some type of paralysis, they may have limited or no feeling in the affected body part.
+Moreover, the accident victim will have limited or no ability to move the affected body part(s).

 Types of Car Accidents in Orlando

 - Head-on: While head-on collisions only account for around 2 percent of all accidents, more than half of the fatalities in passenger vehicle accidents result from this type of accident.
 Head-on collisions, also known as frontal impact collisions, occur when the front of one vehicle strikes the front of another vehicle.
-This type of accident is often caused by drivers who are traveling the wrong direction on an interstate ramp or roadway, or who swerve into oncoming traffic in an attempt to avoid another collision or as a result of another collision.
+This type of accident often happens due to drivers who are traveling the wrong direction on an interstate ramp or roadway or who swerve into oncoming traffic in an attempt to avoid another collision or because of another collision.
 The reason this type of accident produces so many fatalities is that the forward motion and speed at which both vehicles are traveling dramatically increases the total energy of the collision.

 - Sideswipe: Sideswipe collisions occur when the side of one vehicle collides with the side of another.
-Sideswipes are often the result of unsafe passing maneuvers, when a vehicle attempts to enter a lane of travel without first ensuring that the travel lane is clear.
+Sideswipes are often the result of unsafe passing maneuvers when a driver attempts to enter a lane of travel without first ensuring that the travel lane is clear.

 - Single-car: Single-car collisions account for nearly 40 percent of vehicle occupant deaths, with more than half of the deaths in pickups and SUVs occurring from crashes that only involve a single vehicle.
 Unfortunately, this type of accident results in a high percentage of deaths to pedestrians and bicyclists.